gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 **Symmetric encryption** is *generally fast and efficient* for bulk encryption.
 However,  it does not provide
 <span style="border-bottom: 1px dotted; cursor: help; font-weight: bold;" title="Non-Repudiation means that someone who performed an action cannot later deny having taken that action">Non-Repudiation</span>

+- **Asymmetric Key Algorithms** :  Also known as public key algorithms, these systems use two mathematically related keys for each user: a public key, which can be shared with anyone, and a private key, which is kept secret by the owner.

+**Asymmetric cryptography** solves the key exchange problem of symmetric cryptography as public keys can be freely shared.
+It also provides <span style="border-bottom: 1px dotted; cursor: help; font-weight: bold;" title="Authentication is the process of verifying the claimed identity of a subject.
+It ensures that the subject (typically a person, application, device, system, or organization) is who or what they claim to be">Authentication</span>  and <span style="border-bottom: 1px dotted; cursor: help; font-weight: bold;" title="Non-Repudiation means that someone who performed an action cannot later deny having taken that action">Non-Repudiation</span>  through the use of digital signatures.